2023 Strategy update

 Over the last 12 months, our organisation continued to deliver across the four focus areas of our 2020-25 Strategy to drive progress towards our goal of ending homelessness and ensuring people and communities in need can thrive.

-As of June 2022, we are progressing well with our four strategic areas of focus:
+As of June 2023, we are progressing well with our strategic areas:

 Helping end homelessness in Australia

-We are pleased to continue the redevelopment of the former Ivanhoe Estate in Sydney’s Macquarie Park.
-Together with NSW Land and Housing Corporation and Frasers Property Australia, the first 259 social housing dwellings are on track for completion in 2023-24.
-The innovative project will be a positive, evidence-based model for an inclusive community that provides homes for people from varied socio-economic backgrounds.
+We are excited to continue the redevelopment of the former Ivanhoe Estate in Sydney’s Macquarie Park.
+Together with NSW Land and Housing Corporation and Frasers Property Australia, 389 social and affordable tenancies will commence in FY24.
+The innovative project will be a ground-breaking, evidence-based model for an inclusive community that provides homes for people from varied socio-economic backgrounds.

 Partnering to strengthen communities

-- We have expanded our Community Chaplaincy program in four additional targeted communities: Maddington (Western Australia), Clarence Plains (Tasmania), Coffs Harbour (New South Wales) and Cairns South (Queensland).
+We expanded our innovative Community Chaplaincy program into four additional communities - Maddington, Clarence Plains, Coffs Harbour and Cairns South - with plans to add more in FY24.
 Through local churches and Christian organisations, Community Chaplains reach people in need, support their spiritual wellbeing and strengthen their communities.

 Supporting people in need to thrive

 We opened two Residential Alcohol and Other Drugs (AOD) facilities in FY23, funded by the Australian Government.
 In February, we opened Walawaani, a youth AOD facility on the South Coast of New South Wales, and in March we opened Djindigal, an adult AOD facility in Far North Queensland.